Skip to main content

 #

 My biggest concern was that players would just log in and run off to their own section of the map, never interacting with anyone else until they got bored enough to stop playing.
-There were a few ways I went about mitigating this, including implementing a world border to contain players to a common space, disabling spawn region protection to encourage community projects, and running various whole-server events to bring players together.
-Some of these events included a holiday-themed visit to the “North pole” (named after a player, North), a gladiator fighting tournament, and collective tackling of difficult dungeons that were added in map 3.
+There were a few ways I went about mitigating this in each iteration, including implementing a world border to contain players to a common space, disabling spawn region protection to encourage community projects, and running various whole-server events to bring players together.
+Some of these events included a holiday-themed visit to the “North pole” (named after a player, North), a gladiator fighting tournament, and collective dungeon crawl.

 These seemed to work well, and very soon after the start of each map players would form villages together and would frequently ask others to play with them.
 Some of these groups even got so tight that they became friends once they ended up on campus, and have remained strong friendships throughout college.